|School of Public Affairs

 Fax: (719) 255-4183

-Dr. Schwartz has taught in the School of Public Affairs since 1999 and became Associate Dean on the UCCS campus in 2004.
+Dr. Schwartz has taught in the School of Public Affairs since 1999, became Associate Dean on the UCCS campus in 2004, and was named Interim Dean in June 2014.
 She enjoys teaching in the MPA program, contributing to the ongoing growth and development of the School of Public Affairs and UCCS, and continuing to do some program evaluation work.
 She has conducted evaluations for multiple public and nonprofit organizations, including projects funded by the National Institute of Justice, U. S. Health Resources and Services Administration, the Colorado Department of Public Health and Environment, and Colorado Department of Education.
 Working with students, though, is best of all.

 The Structure of Scientific Revolutions - Thomas Kuhn